xitu/gold-miner/article/2020/5-reasons-to-choose-pwa-for-your-web-and-mobile-apps.md

 Also, PWA does not interact with the device hardware without users’ permission, and it is not easy to hide any malicious codes inside PWA applications.
 If we follow the best practices to request only the necessary access to the device and use trusted JavaScript libraries kept up to date, the risk becomes significantly lower.

----

 ## Conclusion

 In addition to those 5, PWA contains many qualities that we expect from any web or mobile application like speed, reliability, user experience, etc. As developers, it is easy to develop PWA since you don’t have a burden about languages and frameworks.
 PWA takes very little time to develop when compared to native app development.

 On the business side, the cost will be less, the market reach will be high and can be optimized very quickly in search engines if you decided to go with PWA.
 So don’t hesitate to try PWA when you seek for a web or mobile solution next time.

-## Learn More
-[**Build Scalable React Apps by Sharing UIs and Hooks** **How to build scalable React apps with independent and shareable UI components and hooks.**blog.bitsrc.io](https://blog.bitsrc.io/build-scalable-react-apps-by-sharing-uis-and-hooks-fa2491e48357)
-[**14 JavaScript Code Optimization Tips for Front-End Developers** **Tips and tricks to increase performance and website load time**blog.bitsrc.io](https://blog.bitsrc.io/14-javascript-code-optimization-tips-for-front-end-developers-a44763d3a0da)
-[**5 Service Worker Caching Strategies for Your Next PWA App** **There are ways or strategies we can use in Service Workers to respond to “fetch” events.
-These strategies determine how…**blog.bitsrc.io](https://blog.bitsrc.io/5-service-worker-caching-strategies-for-your-next-pwa-app-58539f156f52)

 > 如果发现译文存在错误或其他需要改进的地方，欢迎到 [掘金翻译计划](https://github.com/xitu/gold-miner) 对译文进行修改并 PR，也可获得相应奖励积分。文章开头的 **本文永久链接** 即为本文在 GitHub 上的 MarkDown 链接。